 Inspired by the work of Mexican anthropologist Alessandro Questa, on two dances from the Northern Highlands of Puebla performed by indigenous Masewal people, in a context of climate change and mining exploitation.
 These two dances “Tipekajomeh” and “Wewentiyo” constitute the beginning of a trip towards the depths of the mountain and towards the re enchantment of that which modern colonial science called Geology.

-In danzas Climáticas Amanda Piña explores the way the notions of earth have transformed through time and through different historical genealogies and ontologies.
-In this piece the biographical landscape of the artist, a particular mountain in the central Andes in Chile, which is today being destroyed by Neo-extractive forces, becomes a place from where to share grief and fury, to mourn and stand up.
+In this series of works Amanda Piña explores the way the notions of earth have transformed through time and through different historical genealogies and ontologies.
+The biographical landscape of the artist, a particular mountain in the central Andes in Chile, which is today being destroyed by Neo-extractive forces through various mining and becomes a place from where to share grief and fury, to mourn and stand up.

 Climatic Dances is an embodied visual effort to practice new ancestral ways of relating with the living world.